devil666face/gogh/README.md

 #### Share

-> You can share gogh files with all links and AES keys
+> You can share Gogh files with all links and AES keys

 ##### Export

 - `share`
 - `export`
-- choose uploaded remote file
+- Choose an uploaded remote file
-- exported file save on `file_name.gogh`
+- The exported file will be saved as `file_name.gogh`
-- send `file_name.gogh` to you friend
+- Send `file_name.gogh` to your friend

 ```
 ❯ gogh